Balance Bias & Body Mods for Babies (Or, why there’s no such thing as an unbiased circumcision resource)

 Balance bias means giving two sides of a story equal weight when one side doesn't deserve it.
 Authors of balance-biased materials, in their efforts to evenly paint the risks and benefits of circumcision (and make people feel comfortable), gloss over the harms — problems that happen every time, like loss of specialized erogenous parts of the penis, pain, scarring, keratinization, disruption to normal bonding and feeding patterns — as well as the ethical concerns involved in amputating healthy, functional genital tissue from a child who cannot consent and may very well be upset about it or suffer sexual/psychological sequelae later in life.
 Authors of balance-biased materials ignore or downplay information that could tip them into territory their readers might perceive as one-sided.
 This doesn't help anyone in informed decision making.
 In fact, it makes informed decision making nearly impossible.

 In the case of infant circumcision in the U.S., when people say they're looking for unbiased sources that put pros and cons on equal footing, what they're really seeking is balance-biased information.

 We're the only nation with medical organizations that recently have had net positive or neutral things to say about child circumcision.
-Even that’s changing, with the recent (2016) published admission — from a member of the American Academy of Pediatrics' Task Force on Circumcision — that the “benefits” once said to outweigh risks in their 2012 policy statement are primarily cultural, and that no legitimate method exists to determine a true circumcision risk-benefit ratio.
-Medical organizations in all the other countries that actually address the issue, including Denmark, Australia, New Zealand, Germany, Mexico, The Netherlands, Great Britain, and Finland, have position statements discouraging child circumcision.
+Even that’s changing, with the 2016 published admission — from a member of the American Academy of Pediatrics' Task Force on Circumcision — that the “benefits” once said to outweigh risks in their now-defunct 2012 policy statement are primarily cultural, and that no legitimate method exists to determine a true circumcision risk-benefit ratio.
+Medical organizations in all the other countries that actually address the issue, including Denmark, Australia, New Zealand, Germany, Mexico, The Netherlands, Great Britain, Canada, and Finland, have position statements discouraging routine child circumcision.

 When they hear of circumcision, people outside the U.S. who don't practice tribal, Muslim, or Jewish genital cutting cannot wrap their heads around the fact that we do this.
 If we can step away from our common culture momentarily, and look at the following with a critical eye: